Arash84Prhsn/WaterSortGame/README.md

 # What is the Water Sort Game?
-The water sort game consists of a number of bottles (one plus the number of colors in the game to be precise) where after you the user give the game the colors that you want to play with and the capacity of your bottles and then the game randomly distributes the colors among the bottles in a way that there are as many instances of each as the bottle capacity that you set for the game.
+The water sort game consists of a number of bottles (one plus the number of colors in the game to be precise) where after you the user give the game the colors that you want to play with and the capacity of your bottles; the game randomly distributes the colors among the bottles in a way that there are as many instances of each color as the bottle capacity that you set for the game.

 # Playing the game
 Your goal in this game is to organize the bottles such that each bottle is full and only contains a single color(and one bottle will end up being empty).